-So to help you get visitor ready, we've pulled together our top tips for creating a comfortable and sociable outdoor space.
+To help you get visitor ready this summer, we've pulled together our top garden entertaining ideas for creating a comfortable and sociable outdoor space.

 Did you know we help can help with outside spaces too!?
 From just £250, one of our designers can help you transform your patio, terrace or balcony to become a real extension of your home.
 Book a free no-obligation call to find out more: